-Environmental Considerations: The listing of 2640 Montgomery Way and 2672 Montgomery Way as individual landmarks on the Sacramento register is exempt from review under the California Environmental Quality Act pursuant to CEQA Guidelines section 15308.
+Environmental Considerations: The listing of 2640 Montgomery Way and 2672 Montgomery Way as individual landmarks on the Sacramento Register is exempt from review under the California Environmental Quality Act pursuant to CEQA Guidelines section 15308.
 Section 15308 exempts from review acts that are undertaken to assure the maintenance, restoration, enhancement, or protection of the environment where the regulatory process involves procedures for protection of the environment.
-Listing the two properties as landmarks will ensure that future alteration to these properties will undergo preservation review, as part of the city's site plan and design review process, prior to the granting of any entitlements.
+Listing the four properties as individual landmarks will ensure that future development on these parcels will undergo preservation review, as part of the city's site plan and design review process, prior to the granting of any entitlements.